muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

 Haha..
 SJW Dr. Who in trouble?
-Rumor is director created a female Dalek (major villains) in a weird shape, bad for merch sales.
+Rumor is director created a female Dalek (major villain) in a weird shape, bad for merch sales.

 [Vid](https://youtu.be/ySVxs7bRjh8?t=111)